My Patient Rights can help guide you in resolving issues so you can get the health care you deserve.

 You have a right to understand what health services your health plan covers and what it does not.
 Contact your health plan’s member services department to get information about what your plan does and does not include.

 You have a right to see and review all of your health care records.
 Your provider may charge a fee for copies of your records.
+Most practices or facilities will ask you to fill out a form to request your medical records.
+This request form can usually be collected at the office or delivered by fax, postal service, or email.

 You have a right to know how your health plan handles complaints.
 Contact your health plan’s member services department to find out how to file a complaint about your health coverage.